-As a health care professional you may have patients who have experienced the loss of a baby before, during, or after birth.
-We offer information and resources here to help professionals like you recognize and understand the emotional toll that such a loss takes.
+As a healthcare provider you may have patients who have experienced the loss of a baby before, during, or after birth.
+We offer information and resources here to help providers like you recognize and understand the emotional toll that such a loss takes.

 Download HAND’s Brochure to view the Services and Support we provide.

 Parents (and often grandparents and other relatives) who have experienced a pregnancy loss or the loss of an infant have the following very special needs.

 “I know that this is a bad time for you…”